haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 In practice, updating this new development would consist of removing the old buildings from the data, and digitizing the new buildings which would mean making new buildings in the data by tracing the buildings from some kind of reference picture.

 In this case we could potentially use the google imagery of the area, as this has already been updated.
 But this is not always the case, and satellite imagery is not the most accurate as the resolution is not high enough and pictures are taken at an angle.
-To get the most accuracy, we would survey the area and record the use the following project plan as a source for the
+To get the most accuracy, we would survey the area and record the locations using high-accuracy equipment.
+But for our purpose we don't require high accuracy and we will use the following project plan as a source for the digitizing.

+- Picture

+This source is

 ## Georeferencing
 - More points + more spacing == better?